Bryyzxm/auto-short/MANUAL-TRANSCRIPT-UPLOAD-FEATURE.md

     "title": "Introduction",
     "startTimeSeconds": 0,
     "endTimeSeconds": 30,
-    "transcriptExcerpt": "Welcome to this tutorial...",
+    "transcriptExcerpt": "Welcome to this tutorial..."
-    "hasManualTranscript": true
+    // The explicit "hasManualTranscript" flag was removed; presence of transcriptExcerpt/transcriptFull indicates transcript data is available.
    }
   ],
   "stats": {